 Migraines are very much misunderstood by scientists, physicians, and everyday people.
 Migraines are either considered to be vascular disease1, neurological disease2, or the combination of to two3 or “mental disease”4.
-Research also suggests that migraineurs often suffer from hypertension and metabolic syndrome5.
+Research also suggests that migraineurs often suffer from Hypertension is more commonly known as high blood pressure…. and metabolic syndrome5.
 Some of these may serve as migraine symptoms or comorbidities but don’t define what migraine is.
 Migraine is not a headache either; migraine need not even be accompanied with pain in the head, though the majority of migraine sufferers do get pain.

 Migraine can only be generated by a genetic-variant-brain.
 This type of brain poses metabolic limitation and homeostatic challenges of what a migraineur can safely eat and drink without generating a migraine.
 To comply with the demands of such a brain is not easy in our modern nutritional world.
 Take the Standard American Diet (SAD) away from a migraineur, replace it with a diet that is appropriate for her metabolic limitations, and migraines and comorbidities disappear.
 Scientific studies are close to impossible to fund without the promise of a medicinal solution that can be readily monetized.

 Over 15% of the global population has migraines6; it is too large of a percentage to consider it accidental.